suphawadeeth/Data-Warehouse-Data-Engineering-Zoomcamp-Week-3/README.md

 One you have your dataset & table.

-You can now using SQl tool to query data.
+You can now using SQL tool to query data.

 Refering to Homework Week 3